mrlubos/selftype/README.md

 	}
 	```
 5. The library uses an interval to animate the text.
 This means that you'll have to remove it to prevent memory leaks.
 You can do so with `selftype.pause()`.
+6. The object constructed with `new SelfType()` provides you with the following methods that can be used or modified at any time during the runtime.
+    ```javascript

+    selftype.options - complete configuration object that can be changed at any time selftype.pause() - pause the animation
+    selftype.play() - play the animation
+    ```

 That's it!
 Enjoy SelfType!